msrdinesh/100-days-of-code/My_work.md

 **Thoughts:**  The project is to detect depth detection of an image using a famous network architechure called U net.
 We want to write impletement the project using Keras frame work.
 We want to run the program in google colab as we dont have a good GPU to run our models

 **Link to work:** https://arxiv.org/pdf/1505.04597.pdf Here is the link to U net(Its not my work.
-My work is just googling Unet and downloading the paper.
+My work is just googling Unet and downloading the paper)
 #### Day 3----- Date: July 8, 2018 ------ Day: Sunday
 #####